scottyboy805/dotnow-interpreter/README.md

 - Support for debugging.

 # Dependencies
 - System.Reflection.Metadata (8.0.0.0) or newer.
 Used to read managed pe assembly images and metadata.
+- (Optional) Microsoft.CodeAnalysis.CSharp (4.13.0.0) or newer.
+Only required for the code gen tool to generate bindings for interop API's.

 # Limitations
 dotnow is still very in early development although it is able to run most CIL code in its current form.
 There are however a few inherant limitations to the project: